harding/old-docs-history-bitcoin.org/en/developer-guide.md

 referred to as a **double spend**.
-In this example, only one of these transactions can be included in the block chain, and once included in a block, the cost of replacing a transaction is to modify the block and all following blocks until the end of the block chain.
+In this example, only one of these transactions can be included in the block chain, and once included in a block, the cost of replacing a transaction is to modify the block and all following blocks until the current end of the block chain.

 The Bitcoin protocol can give each of your transactions an updating confidence score based on the number of blocks which would need to be modified to replace